 1. Increases the number of incident reports submitted

-By increasing the number of near misses and incidents reported, healthcare organizations can gain a greater understanding of safety challenges and prevent patient harm.
-A greater number of near miss reports means there are more opportunities to find root causes and solutions before patient harm occurs.
+By increasing the number of near misses and incidents reported, healthcare organizations can better understand safety challenges and prevent patient harm.
+In addition, a more significant number of near-miss reports means there are more opportunities to find root causes and solutions before patient harm occurs.

 2. Increases communication and awareness of safety-related information